PasangvmtTenzin/IDS-Project/README.md

 2. Place the files in their respective locations.
 3. Make the `.sh` scripts executable (`chmod +x *.sh` in the relevant directories).
 4. Run `docker-compose up -d --build`.

+## Troubleshooting
+    If you see #!/bin/bash^M$: The ^M is the carriage return.
+This is the problem.

+    1. Using a Text Editor (Recommended - e.g., VS Code, Notepad++, Sublime Text):
+        Open C:\Users\HP\IDS-Project\attacks\port_scan.sh in your text editor.
+        Look at the status bar at the bottom.
+It usually indicates the line ending type (it will likely say "CRLF").
+        Click on "CRLF" (or find the relevant menu option like "Edit" -> "EOL Conversion" or "View" -> "Line Endings").
+        Select "LF" (Unix/Linux style).
+        Save the file.
+        Do the same for sql_injection.sh.

+    2. Using dos2unix (if you have Git Bash or WSL on Windows):
+        Open Git Bash or a WSL terminal.
+        Navigate to your project directory: cd /c/Users/HP/IDS-Project/attacks (path might vary slightly for WSL).
+        Run:
+        ```bash
+        dos2unix port_scan.sh
+        dos2unix sql_injection.sh
+        Use code with caution.
+        ```
+        This command will convert the files in place.